 - At every choice point: Pursue a single alternative completely before trying another alternative. - State of affairs at the choice points needs to be remembered.
 Choices can be discarded after unsuccessful exploration. - Depth-first search is not necessarily complete.

 Problem for top-down, left-to-right, depth-first processing:

-• left-recursion For example, a rule like $N' \to N'$ PP leads to non-termination.
+left-recursion For example, a rule like $N' \rightarrow N'$ PP leads to non-termination.
+How are alternatives explored?
+II.
+Breadth-first